iamRazzakk/miro/README.md

 # Miro

 Welcome to My React Project!
-This project does X, Y, and Z.

 ## How to Clone